engag1ng/hirmes/README.md

 Example query:
 ```
-(project AND management) OR project-management
+( project AND management ) OR project-management
 ```

 This will first evaluate the expression in the paranthesis and then use it's result for further computation.

+> [!WARNING] Paranthesis placement
+> Note that paranthesis should be placed seperate from words to be recognized as individual operators instead of parts of a word.

 **AND Operator**:
 The AND operator can be used to express, that a file has to contain both search terms for it to be regarded.